rpairo/exoplanets/README.md

 COPY --from=build /build/.build/release/ExoplanetsTerminal /app/ExoplanetsTerminal

 ENTRYPOINT ["./ExoplanetsTerminal"]
 ```

+#### Explanation of the Dockerfile Stages
+1.	**Stage 1: Build**
-In the Dockerfile, I chose to use swift:6.0.3 as the base image to ensure that all the required dependencies for building my Swift Package Manager project are available.
+	- **Base Image:** swift:6.0.3 is used to provide all dependencies required for building the Swift Package Manager project.

-After building the executable, Docker creates a second image using swift:6.0.3-slim as the base image, which contains only the minimal dependencies required to run the executable.
-This approach ensures that the final image is smaller, as it includes only the built executable and the essential runtime environment.
+	- **Working Directory:** The /build directory is used as the working directory during the build stage.
+	- **Copy Code:** The `COPY . .` command copies the codebase into the container.
+	- **Build Command:** swift build --configuration release compiles the project in release mode, creating the executable in the .build/release/ directory.
+2.	**Stage 2: Runtime**
+	- **Base Image:** swift:6.0.3-slim is used to reduce the final image size by including only the minimal runtime dependencies.
+	- **User Security:**
+	    - Creates a non-root user (swiftuser) to run the application securely.
+	    - The USER swiftuser directive switches to this user for running the application.
+	- **Copy Executable:** The built executable from the first stage is copied into /app/ExoplanetsTerminal.
+	- **Entry Point:** The ENTRYPOINT directive ensures the container runs the application directly.

+#### Benefits of the Multistage Build
+1.	**Smaller Final Image:**
+    - The build environment and its dependencies are excluded from the final runtime image, significantly reducing its size.
+2.	**Security:**
+    - By creating a non-root user (swiftuser) and running the application under this user, potential vulnerabilities are mitigated.
+3.	**Reproducibility:**
+    - Using `COPY . .` ensures the exact version of the code tested during CI/CD is included in the image.

 ### Docker Hub
-The Terminal built images are stored in [Exoplanet Analyzer Terminal](https://hub.docker.com/repository/docker/rpairo/exoplanets-terminal) by the **rpairo/exoplanets-terminal** coordenates, for easy access and deployment.
-This is an executable that targets the ExoplanetsTerminal, use a terminal view layer to present the exoplanet list process, with the expected results: *Orphan exoplanets*, *Hottest star exoplanet*, and *Discovery exoplanets timeline by sizes*.
+The Docker images for the **Exoplanet Analyzer Terminal** are stored in the [Exoplanet Analyzer Terminal repository](https://hub.docker.com/repository/docker/rpairo/exoplanets-terminal) on Docker Hub.
+The images can be accessed and deployed using the following coordinates:

+rpairo/exoplanets-terminal

+#### Purpose
+This executable targets the **ExoplanetsTerminal**, a terminal-based application that processes and displays key results from the exoplanet dataset, including:
+1.	**Orphan Exoplanets:** Identifies and lists orphan planets.
+2.	**Hottest Star’s Exoplanet:** Displays the exoplanet orbiting the hottest star.
+3.	**Discovery Timeline by Sizes:** Generates a timeline of exoplanet discoveries.

 ![DockerHub](https://github.com/user-attachments/assets/03708b55-78c1-4f6e-9616-09d46696e910)

 ### API URL Abstraction
-Following the good practices, the sensible information is abstracted from the code.
-It is injected by env vars.
-The **Infrastructure layer** will retrieve and check them by the [ConfigurationFactory](Sources/Infrastructure/Environment/ConfigurationFactory.swift).
+To adhere to best practices, sensitive information such as API URLs is abstracted from the code and injected via environment variables.
+This ensures that configuration details are managed securely and are not hardcoded.
+The Infrastructure Layer handles the retrieval and validation of these environment variables using the [ConfigurationFactory](Sources/Infrastructure/Environment/ConfigurationFactory.swift).

+#### ConfigurationFactory Implementation
+The ConfigurationFactory is responsible for creating an AppConfiguration object by reading environment variables and validating their presence.
+If any required variable is missing, it throws a ConfigurationError.

 ```swift
 public struct ConfigurationFactory {